 Tip 1: Configure accounts to reduce the impact of successful attacks

-You should configure your staff accounts in advance so that if you are the victim of a phishing attack, the potential damage is reduced.
-To reduce the damage that can be done by malware or loss of login details, ensure that your staff don’t browse the web or check emails from an account with Administrator privileges.
-An attacker having unauthorised access to an Administrator account can be far more damaging than accessing a standard user account.
+You should configure your staff accounts in advance using the principle of 'least privilege'.
+This means giving staff the lowest level of user rights required to perform their jobs, so if they are the victim of a phishing attack, the potential damage is reduced.
+To further reduce the damage that can be done by malware or loss of login details, ensure that your staff don’t browse the web or check emails from an account with Administrator privileges.
+An Administrator account is a user account that allows you to make changes that will affect other users.
+Administrators can change security settings, install software and hardware, and access all files on the computer.
+So an attacker having unauthorised access to an Administrator account can be far more damaging than accessing a standard user account.

 Use two-factor authentication (2FA) on your important accounts such as email.
 This means that even if an attacker knows your passwords, they still won’t be able to access that account.